 The recent DANISH trial has raised questions about whether ICD therapy in patients with NICM results in reduction of total mortality.
 The present meta-analysis suggests that there is indeed a significant risk reduction in total mortality with ICDs in NICM patients without concomitant CRT.
 Those tend to be heathier patients with less advanced heart failure.
 There did not appear to be a significant impact of ICDs on mortality among patients with CRT.
 It would be interesting to see if additional risk stratification tools beyond left ventricular ejection fraction, such as the presence of delayed enhancement on cardiac magnetic resonance imaging or biochemical assays might help in further defining a group of patients with definite benefit from ICDs.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Magnetic Resonance Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Magnetic Resonance Imaging

 Keywords: Arrhythmias, Cardiac, Cardiac Resynchronization Therapy, Cardiomyopathies, Death, Sudden, Cardiac, Defibrillators, Implantable, Heart Defects, Congenital, Heart Failure, Magnetic Resonance Imaging, Pacemaker, Artificial, Risk, Risk Reduction Behavior, Secondary Prevention, Stroke Volume